+- https://piazza.com/class/lr9jsfffxo02pz

+- You will need to log in and "join"

-- The course web site is a Wiki - http://ciis.lcsr.jhu.edu/dokuwiki/doku.php?id=courses:446 - Access to students-only pages is controlled - Log in with JHED ID - · I preloaded from class enrollment on ISIS, but may not have all. - Try login; if problem send your JHED id as soon as possible to me and the TA. - · Piazza web site for communication - Each group should maintain a project web site as a wiki page under the course web site - Will contain project descriptions and also PDF copies of all reports and presentations. - May contain media and other material as well. - Format and template guidelines on the web site - Each group will have permissions to write own site, read others in course - Each group should indicate if their web site may be viewed outside of course - Please respect the rules for where things can be put - Please keep them up-to-date.
-The TA and I will be spot-checking them. - 610.456/656/356 Spring 2018 Copyright © R. H. Taylor
+- This web site is to be used only for business associated with this course

+Each group should maintain a project web site as a wiki page under the course web site

+- Will contain project descriptions and also PDF copies of all reports and presentations. - May contain media and other material as well. - Format and template guidelines on the web site - Each group will have permissions to write own site, read others in course - Each group should indicate if their web site may be viewed outside of course - Please respect the rules for where things can be put - Please keep them up-to-date.
+The TA and I will be spot-checking them.